blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 ```
 Hellish Rebuke (1st)
-Casting time: 1 reaction, when you receive damage from an attack
+Casting Speed: 1 reaction, when you receive damage from an attack
-Range: 60ft
+Distance: 60ft
 Duration: Instantaneous
 You call out a short phrase of rebuke against one creature within range that
 has attacked you and spit a ball of flame at them.
 They must succeed a dEX